Imagine this: your father is a powerful Demon king, made all the more powerful after being granted a magic boon from the creator God, Brahma.

-He stands in the courtyard, and has your father draped over his knee.
+He stands in the courtyard, and has your father draped over His knee.

 You move closer to examine him.

 He has the upper body of a lion, the lower body of a man.
-He raises one arm and extends his claws.
+He raises one arm and extends His claws.

-You remember your father’s divine boon:
+You remember your father’s divine demands:

 - Grant me that I not die within any residence or outside any residence [x] – the courtyard isn’t indoor or outdoors

 - During the daytime or at night [x] – it’s twilight